anothershm/wallet-service/README.md

 I also removed the /tests folder in the src, so the structure is a bit different.
 It was confusing to me have a folder name tests in production code.
+1h to change company name and configurations for the StripeService and its test.